 Diseases is viewed as imbalances within the body.
 During the assessment you will be asked specific questions about eating habits, sleeping patterns, bowel movement and about emotions, to name a few.
 This is to better understand the root cause of the imbalances so I can tailor a treatment for your specific needs.

-The goal of Traditional Chinese Medicine is to help bring your body back to balance.
+The goal of Traditional Chinese Medicine is to discover the root cause and help bring your body back to balance.

-Pain Management: Acute and Chronic pain (Back, neck, etc.)
+Pain Management: Acute and Chronic pain (Sprain, Strains, Degenerative Disk Disease)

-Gynaecology (Premenstrual Symptoms (PMS), menopause symptoms such as hot flashes)
+Women's Health/Gynaecology: Premenstrual Symptoms (PMS) and menopause symptoms such as hot flashes

 As a Registered Acupuncturist, I offer the following services: